 From 1997-2007 She served as Co-Artistic Director of Ergo Theatre Company, a non-profit dedicated to the development and production of new work in New York City by up and coming playwrights, composers, actors, directors and designers.
 During this time she produced and often acted or directed in 7 fully mounted Equity Showcase productions, multiple developmental readings and workshops as part of the Ergonomics Series and dozens of special events.

 Johanna is proud to have directed concerts, cabarets and special events at venues all over New York City including 54 Below, Birdland, The Duplex, Tonic, City Center, Don’t Tell Mama, The Cutting Room, The Triad, Feinstein’s at The Regency and The Metropolitan Room.
 She has also directed staged readings of two new musicals by award-winning composer/lyricist Bobby Cronin.

 Johanna coaches clients privately in Brooklyn or Manhattan.
 She specializes in contemporary and classical monologue selection and coaching, sides preparation, musical theater audition preparation and graduate school auditions.
-Past clients have appeared on Broadway or in National Tours of Jersey Boys, Wicked, Memphis, Lysistrata Jones, A Little Night Music, Bonnie & Clyde, Anything Goes, Sister Act, The Lion King, American Idiot, Beautiful: The Carole King Musical and Hadestown.
-She has also helped students gain admission to graduate acting programs at The Denver Center, The Classical Conservatory at George Washington University, University of Iowa, American Conservatory Theatre and NYU Tisch.
+Past student and clients have appeared on Broadway or in National Tours of Jagged Little Pill, Jersey Boys, Wicked, Memphis, Lysistrata Jones, A Little Night Music, Bonnie & Clyde, Anything Goes, Sister Act, The Lion King, American Idiot, Beautiful: The Carole King Musical and Hadestown.
+She has also helped students gain admission to graduate acting programs at The Denver Center, The Classical Conservatory at George Washington University, University of Iowa, American Conservatory Theatre, Brooklyn College, The Actors Studio Drama School at Pace University and NYU Tisch.